marcmagus/falcon-dive-tracker/Autotracking.md

 Similarly, Calcobrena is not tracked independently from Golbez.

+The CPU fight will not report as defeated.
+There is an experimental patch for Falcon Dive at `autotracker/fix-cpu-flag.patch` which you can try.
+It changes which flag is set in the script after fighting CPU.
+USE AT YOUR OWN RISK.

 ## Support

 Feel free to contact me via Discord DM if you are in the Falcon Dive or PopTracker Discords.